Business and Commercial

 United States District Court for the Western District of Texas

 Texas State Courts

 Amy Bice Larson, licensed and active in both Michigan and Texas, has extensive experience in product liability cases.
 Her practice focuses on handling catastrophic cases involving product liability.
 She represents clients at all stages of litigation, from coordinating complex discovery as national discovery counsel for a major automotive manufacturer through representation at trial.
 Additionally, she has counseled clients in matters involving federal agencies, including the Federal Trade Commission and the National Highway Traffic Safety Administration.
-Amy serves on the firm’s DE&I committee.
+Amy serves on the firm’s DE&I committee and she is a regular contributor and participant in panels and events for diversity, equity and inclusion in the legal industry.
 She is passionate about the firm’s measurable commitment to diversity, equity and inclusion.

 - Co-counsel in a Texas federal court jury trial on behalf of automotive manufacturer involving catastrophic injuries to minor passenger in an SUV and claim of restraint system defect: No cause.

 - Assisted in Arizona jury trial on behalf of automotive manufacturer involving severe injuries to driver of a pickup truck and claim of sensing system defect: No cause.

 - Currently serving as lead national air bag coordinating counsel for a major OEM.

 - Prepared and conducted dozens of 30(b)(6) depositions and expert depositions for major companies, including major OEM clients.

 - Serves as national discovery counsel for a major automotive manufacturer.